 This could include paying:

-- the claimant;
+- the claimant

-- the claimant's partner;
+- the claimant's partner

-- an appointee;
+- an appointee

-- the claimant's landlord (or an agent of the landlord); or
+- the claimant's landlord (or an agent of the landlord) or

 - any third party to whom it might be most appropriate to make payment.

-- the weekly amount of DHP awarded;
+- the weekly amount of Discretionary Housing Payment awarded

-- whether it is paid in advance or in arrears;
+- whether it is paid in advance, or in arrears;

-- the period of the award;
+- the period of the award

-- how, when and to whom the award will be paid
+- how, when, and to whom the award will be paid

-- the requirement to report a change in circumstances;
+- the requirement to report a change in circumstances

 The right to seek a review

-We will operate the following policy for dealing with appeals about a refusal to award a DHP, a decision to award a reduced amount of DHP, a decision not to backdate a DHP or a decision that there has been an overpayment of a DHP.
+Discretionary Housing Payments are not payments of Housing Benefit and are, therefore, not subject to the statutory appeals mechanism.
+We will operate the following policy for dealing with appeals about a refusal to award a Discretionary Housing Payment, a decision to award a reduced amount of Discretionary Housing Payment, a decision not to backdate a Discretionary Housing Payment, or a decision that there has been an overpayment of a Discretionary Housing Payment.

+A claimant (or their appointee or agent) who disagrees with a Discretionary Housing Payment decision may dispute the decision.
+A request for a review shall be delivered in writing to the Director of Finance within one calendar month of the written decision about the Discretionary Housing Payment being issued to the claimant.
+The Director of Finance will review all the evidence held and may ask for further information to be provided.
+A decision will be made within 28 days of the request for a review, or receipt of additional information.
+The decision will be notified to the claimant in writing, setting out the reasons for the decision.
 Where the claimant is still not satisfied, they will be entitled to a further review, provided this is delivered in writing within one calendar month of the date on the decision letter sent by the Director of Finance.
 This review will be carried out by the Human Resources and Appeals Committee.
 The decision made by the Human Resources and Appeals Committee will be notified in writing to both the Director of Finance and to the claimant.
-Their decision will be final and binding and may only be challenged via the judicial review process or by complaint to the Local Government Ombudsman.
-In exceptional circumstances only, all of the above time periods for review may be extended by the Director of Finance or the Human Resources and Appeals Committee as appropriate.
+Their decision will be final and binding and may only be challenged via the judicial review process, or by complaint to the Local Government Ombudsman.
+In exceptional circumstances only, all of the above time periods for review may be extended by the Director of Finance, or the Human Resources and Appeals Committee, as appropriate.

-Unless a change in circumstances has occurred, the Director of Finance or the Human Resources and Appeals Committee may not recommend a reduction in an award already notified.
+Unless a change in circumstances has occurred, the Director of Finance, or the Human Resources and Appeals Committee, may not recommend a reduction in an award already notified.

 For further information:

-Telephone: 01768 212131
+- Telephone: 01768 810 066